Engineering Reading List

 The list of books below are ones that will be useful to you at Oxford, and provide an introduction to the materials you will study.
 Many are available secondhand if you choose to buy them, and there is certainly no need to buy all those listed here.
 In Oxford, all these are available in the College.

-Please find below the welcome pack from your department which contains so exercise that you must complete before you come to Oxford and bring with you as there will be sessions on the work right at the beginning of term.
+You will be forwarded the welcome pack from your department which contains exercises that you must complete before you come to Oxford and bring with you as there will be sessions on the work right at the beginning of term.

 Mathematics